sw00t/confluent-operator-aks/README.md

   --ssh-key-value ~/.ssh/id_rsa.pub
 ```

-If no keys are created/available, generate them by including this in the above command:
+If no keys are created/available, generate them by replacing the '--ssh-key-value' line in the above command with the following:
 ```
 --generate-ssh-keys
 ```